Flash mob

-A flash mob (or flashmob) is a group of people who assemble suddenly in a public place, perform for a brief time, then quickly disperse, often for the purposes of entertainment, satire, and artistic expression.
+A flash mob (or flashmob) is a group of people that assembles suddenly in a public place, performs for a brief time, then quickly disperses, often for the purposes of entertainment, satire, and/or artistic expression.
 Flash mobs may be organized via telecommunications, social media, or viral emails.

 The term, coined in 2003, is generally not applied to events and performances organized for the purposes of politics (such as protests), commercial advertisement, publicity stunts that involve public relation firms, or paid professionals.
 In these cases of a planned purpose for the social activity in question, the term smart mobs is often applied instead.

 The term "flash rob" or "flash mob robberies", a reference to the way flash mobs assemble, has been used to describe a number of robberies and assaults perpetrated suddenly by groups of teenage youth.
 Bill Wasik, originator of the first flash mobs, and a number of other commentators have questioned or objected to the usage of "flash mob" to describe criminal acts.
-Flash mob has also been featured in some Hollywood movie series, such as Step Up.
+Flash mobs have also been featured in some Hollywood movie series, such as Step Up.

 History

 First flash mob

 The first flash mobs were created in Manhattan in 2003, by Bill Wasik, senior editor of Harper's Magazine.
 The first attempt was unsuccessful after the targeted retail store was tipped off about the plan for people to gather.
 Wasik avoided such problems during the first successful flash mob, which occurred on June 17, 2003, at Macy's department store, by sending participants to preliminary staging areas—in four Manhattan bars—where they received further instructions about the ultimate event and location just before the event began.

-More than 130 people converged upon the ninth floor rug department of the store, gathering around an expensive rug.
+More than 130 people converged upon the ninth-floor rug department of the store, gathering around an expensive rug.
 Anyone approached by a sales assistant was advised to say that the gatherers lived together in a warehouse on the outskirts of New York, that they were shopping for a "love rug", and that they made all their purchase decisions as a group.
 Subsequently, 200 people flooded the lobby and mezzanine of the Hyatt hotel in synchronized applause for about 15 seconds, and a shoe boutique in SoHo was invaded by participants pretending to be tourists on a bus trip.

-Wasik claimed that he created flash mobs as a social experiment designed to poke fun at hipsters and to highlight the cultural atmosphere of conformity and of wanting to be an insider or part of "the next big thing".
+Wasik claimed that he created flash mobs as a social experiment designed to poke fun at hippies and to highlight the cultural atmosphere of conformity and of wanting to be an insider or part of "the next big thing".
 The Vancouver Sun wrote, "It may have backfired on him ...
 [Wasik] may instead have ended up giving conformity a vehicle that allowed it to appear nonconforming."
 In another interview he said "the mobs started as a kind of playful social experiment meant to encourage spontaneity and big gatherings to temporarily take over commercial and public areas simply to show that they could".